Coronavirus poses new challenge to Trump's re-election bid

 Officials had already decided not to allow an audience into the debate hall, citing contagion concerns.
 Biden, Sanders and Trump have all canceled campaign events in recent days after warnings from public health officials about holding large-scale gatherings.
 Arizona, Florida, Illinois and Ohio hold Democratic nominating contests on Tuesday.

 Biden's campaign on Wednesday converted planned rallies in Florida and Illinois into "virtual" campaign events and on Thursday said that all campaign staff would begin to work from home beginning Saturday.
+Sanders' staffers will also work from home, reaching out to voters online instead of holding large events or door-to-door canvasses, his campaign said Thursday.
 One Republican strategist said Trump's handling of the coronavirus was hurting him now but that it was too soon to gauge its impact on his long-term political prospects.
 Reuters/Ipsos polling from March 9-10 showed 55% of Americans disapproved of Trump, while 40% approved, largely unchanged from the past year.

 “A few weeks ago, the president’s supporters were very dismissive of the virus.
 Today, they are being very silent,” the Republican political operative said.
 “It’s a supply chain issue, and he’s the supply chain president.
 When he says we have test kits on the ground and we don’t, that’s a real problem."
 (Reporting Steve Holland in Washington and Joseph Ax in Princeton, New Jersey, additional reporting by Trevor Hunnicutt, Jarrett Renshaw, Susan Heavey and Jason Lange; Editing by Scott Malone, Jonathan Oatis and Lisa Shumaker)